Request a Transcript

 The Office of Academic Affairs oversees a variety of administrative functions, including registration, drop/add tasks, grade processing, academic-status control, enrollment cancellations, and posting permanent academic records.
 Student forms are listed in the Download Section along with instructions on how to complete and submit them.
 For more information, questions or concerns, contact the Office of Academic Affairs at firstname.lastname@example.org or 812-749-1238.

-The academic catalog presents information that most accurately describes course offerings, facutly listings, policies, regulations and requirements of the university.
+The academic catalog presents information that most accurately describes course offerings, faculty listings, policies, regulations, and requirements of the university.
 The university reserves the right to alter or change any statement contained herein without prior notice.
 The online catalog supersedes any and all printed editions.